Wildlife Journal Junior New Hampshire Public Television Knowledge Network

-Red-headed WoodpeckerThere are around 400 species in this order found in all parts of the world, except Australia.
-They range in size from 4-24 inches and come in a variety of colrs and patterns.
-They have zygodactyl feet.
-That means they have two toes facing frontwards and two toes facing backwards.
-This helps them climb tree trunks and move around in trees!
-Many species nest in tree cavities and most species eat insects.
+Red-bellied woodpeckerThere are around 409 species in this order found in all parts of the world, except Australia.
+They range in size from 4-24 inches and come in a variety of colors and patterns.

 Families